 After a rewarding hunting season, you might find yourself looking for more challenges and opportunities to bond with your dog.
-That's where hunt tests come into play.
+That's where hunting tests come into play.

-Some hunters may feel their dogs are skilled enough without needing titles and ribbons, but hunt tests offer much more.
+Some hunters may feel their dogs are skilled enough without needing titles and ribbons, but hunting tests offer much more.

 It's a great way to keep your dog active and in sync during the off-season.
 Plus, it's an opportunity to showcase your dog's abilities and to connect with others who share the same passion.
 Many lifelong friendships are forged while training and competing.

-With your curiosity piqued, I'll bet you're wondering, "What can I expect at a hunt test?"
-Well, grab your favorite beverage and settle in to learn about the fascinating world of retriever hunt tests.
+With your curiosity piqued, I'll bet you're wondering, "What can I expect at a hunting test?"
+Well, grab your favorite beverage and settle in to learn about the fascinating world of retriever hunting tests.

 Eventually, hunters wanted a way to test their dogs' actual hunting abilities.
 A few different programs were tried but with little success.